Great Goteley Wood Logo Design

 Duncan – Great Goteley Wood

-The main purpose of the new logo and emblems was to use them on the charcoal bags, packaging designs and to fit within the Great Goteley Wood Branding.
-After trying a few suppliers, we settled on a size and style of bag, which I could create the packaging artwork for.
-There are many things which should be considered when creating packaging.
+The primary purpose of the new logo and emblems was to use them on the charcoal bags, packaging designs and to fit within the Great Goteley Wood Branding.
+After trying a few suppliers, we settled on a size and style of bag, for which I could create the packaging artwork.
+There are many things which should be considered when designing packaging.
 The most important is sizing and safe areas.
-Due to the way bags are folded and sealed etc these need to be taken into consideration so that the info and designs are clearly visible to the customer.
+Due to the way bags are folded and sealed etc. these need to be taken into consideration so that the info and designs are clearly visible to the customer.
 The second is the style/colour of the packaging.
 As the charcoal bags were brown paper, the artwork needed to stand out clearly on a dark colour.
-Luckily the intention was always to go for a simple and clean black only design which works great.
+Luckily the intention was always to go for a clean and straightforward black only design which works great.

 In addition to the other designs, I also illustrated the different branch and leaf types for each wood used.
 We felt that this would enhance the differences between the types of charcoal, while also providing a little extra visual interest to the packaging.

 I decided to use a one-page design for the homepage with an animated and interactive loading screen, that filters down into full-page sections for each of the main site categories.
-I thought that this would be a good way to quickly highlight the key aspects, allowing the user to easily find out more information on the topics they were interested in.
-There are several ways that the homepage sections could be navigated. e.g. scrolling & small side links to make it super easy to navigate.
+I thought that this would be an excellent way to quickly highlight the essential aspects, allowing the user to easily find out more information on the topics that they were interested in.
+There are several ways to navigate the homepage sections. e.g. scrolling & small side links to make it super easy to navigate.

 Owl Logo Illustration

 The owl was based on a few photographs of tawny owls.
 I gathered a lot of references which were combined to ensure I got the characteristics correct while enabling the illustrated owl to fit well within the circular area between the logo text.